 Cultivation: The preference is full or partial sun, and slightly moist to dry conditions.
 The soil can contain substantial portions of loam, sand, or gravel.
 This plant often thrives in sterile soil, or disturbed areas with rich soil, because this reduces competition from taller, more aggressive plants.
 It is fairly drought tolerant.

 Range & Habitat: Clammy Ground Cherry occurs throughout most of Illinois, except some of the south-central and north-central counties (see Distribution Map).
+This plant is native to Illinois.
 It can be found occasionally in mesic to dry black soil prairies, especially in disturbed areas.
 This plant also occurs in openings of rocky or sandy upland forests, sand prairies, abandoned fields and pastures, areas along roadsides and railroads, and various waste areas.

 Faunal Associations: Short-tongued bees collect pollen or suck nectar at the flowers.
 This includes the Plasterer bees Colletes latitarsis and Colletes willistoni, and some Halictine and Panurgine bees.
 The caterpillars of the moth Heliothis subflexus (Subflexus Straw) eat the fruit of this plant, while other insects feed on or suck juices from the foliage, including Paratrioza cockerellii (Potato Psyllid), Macrosiphum euphorbiae (Potato Aphid), and Lema trilineata (Leaf Beetle sp.).
 Mammalian herbivores usually don't eat this plant because the poisonous leaves and unripe fruit contain significant amounts of solanum.
 There has been cases of cattle being poisoned by this species and other ground cherries.
 Various upland gamebirds and small mammals eat the mature fruit and help to distribute the seeds, including the Bobwhite Quail, Ring-Necked Pheasant, Wild Turkey, Eastern Striped Skunk, and White-Footed Mouse